Lead Product Candidate - T3D-959

 - Rationale for progressing into a randomized,double-blind, placebo-controlled study.

-Planning is in progress for A Phase 2b multi-center, double-blind, placebo-controlled study to evaluate the safety, tolerability, and efficacy of T3D-959 in patients with mild to moderate Alzheimer’s disease is planned for 2019.
+A Phase 2 multi-center, double-blind, placebo-controlled study to evaluate the safety, tolerability, and efficacy of T3D-959 in patients with mild to moderate Alzheimer’s disease, the PIONEER study (Prospective therapy to Inhibit and Overcome Alzheimer’s Disease Neurodegeneration via Brain EnErgetics and Metabolism Restoration), is expected to initiate patient dosing in early 2021.